What are COVID vaccine certificates and how will they affect travellers? We have the answers below.

 Several countries have declared they will potentially accept tourists without the need for quarantine if they can prove they have received the COVID vaccine.

-- Cyprus will welcome vaccinated British travellers without quarantine from 10 May
+- Cyprus has allowed vaccinated British travellers without quarantine since 1 May

 - Estonia has been open to quarantine-free travel for vaccinated holidaymakers since February